Unbesteveable/utxo-live/README.md

 ## Overview

 A new feature in Bitcoin Core 0.20 allows users to dump the chain state using the command `dumptxoutset`.
 The database cointaining the chain state is called the UTXO set (Unspent Transaction Outputs).
-This github project takes the ouput of `dumptxoutset` and generates a heatmap of the UTXO set.
+The python script <a href='https://github.com/Unbesteveable/utxo-live/blob/main/utxo-live.py'>utxo-live.py<a> takes the ouput of `dumptxoutset` and generates a heatmap of the UTXO set.
 Thus all of the bitcoin in the blockchain is visualized in a single image.

 ## Security